jun-xiao-mainlinestem/2026base/readme.md

 # RGB BOTS template
 From Haverford Robotics Team 169 (The Cavalry) and RGB Bots Team 99009A (the little red pony).

 This project provides a lightweight C++ template for VEX V5 robotics.
 It offers a modular architecture and a simple library for PID driving control and autonomous code structure, allowing teams to quickly get their robot operational and adapt the core functionality to their needs.
 The built-in test mode allows teams to step through and test all of their autonomous routines during driver control, providing a unique way to debug and iterate without having to rebuild multiple programs or require the field switch.
-Finally, the included sample web application for controlling the robot in real time on mobile devices adds a fun and interactive dimension to VEX robot beyond V5RC competitions (see [short demo video](https://youtube.com/shorts/rn8VEuGWva8).
+Finally, the included sample web application for controlling the robot in real time on mobile devices adds a fun and interactive dimension to VEX robot beyond V5RC competitions (see [demo video](https://youtube.com/shorts/rn8VEuGWva8)).

 ## Target Audience